MarcDiethelm/xtc/README.md

 ### Configuration

 After cloning you should set up your configuration files in `_config`.
 Initially there are just two that are actually
 read: `config-default.js` and `config-project.js`.
+Use `config-project.js` to configure your app.
+Any property you add is merged with the defaults, overriding default properties as needed.
-However you can create two more from the templates provided in the same folder: `config-secret.js` and `config-local.js`.
+You can create two more config files from the templates provided in the same folder: `config-secret.js` and `config-local.js`.
 They are merged into the app config in the order mentioned.

 Use `config-local` to override a configuration locally when in development mode.
 Use `config-secret.js` for authentication data, SSL certs and so on.